ZARTS: On Zero-order Optimization for Neural Architecture Search: Supplementary Experiments

 \subsection{Comparision with Peer Methods on S1-S4}

-Unlike R-DARTS~\citep{zela2020understanding} that constructs models by stacking 8 cells and 16 inital channels, SDARTS~\citep{chen2020stabilizing} builds models by stacking 20 cells and 36 initial channels.
+Unlike R-DARTS~\cite{zela2020understanding} that constructs models by stacking 8 cells and 16 inital channels, SDARTS~\cite{chen2020stabilizing} builds models by stacking 20 cells and 36 initial channels.
 To compare with SDARTS for fair, we follow its settings and report our results in Table~\ref{supp:tab:sdarts}.
 Specifically, we conduct four parallel tests on each benchmark by searching with different random seeds.
 Tabel~\ref{supp:tab:sdarts} reports the best and average performance of our method.
 Note that other methods in Tabel~\ref{supp:tab:sdarts} only report the best performance of four parallel tests.
-According to the results, we observe our ZARTS achieves state-of-the-art on 7 benchmarks, showing the great performance of our method.
+According to the results, we observe our ZARTS achieves state-of-the-art on 7 benchmarks and SDARTS-ADV slightly outperforms our ZARTS on 5 benchmarks.